Cut distance identifying graphon parameters over weak* limits: Cut distance identifying graphon parameters

 As this is true for every $\varepsilon>0$ we conclude that $\INT_{f}\left(U\right)\le\INT_{f}\left(W\right)$.

-\emph{Proof of Part~\ref{enu:strictlyvonv}.} Suppose that $U\prec W$ (then $\Phi_{U}$ is strictly flatter than $\Phi_{W}$, and so the witnessing measure $\Lambda$ cannot be carried by the diagonal of $[0,1]^{2}$).
-In that case both one-sided derivatives of $f$ are strictly increasing, and so~(\ref{eq:deltaodhad1}) can be strengthened to
+\emph{Proof of Part~\ref{enu:strictlyvonv}.} Suppose that $U\prec W$ (then $\boldsymbol{\Phi}_{U}$ is strictly flatter than $\boldsymbol{\Phi}_{W}$, and so the witnessing measure $\Lambda$ cannot be carried by the diagonal of $[0,1]^{2}$).
+In that case both one-sided derivatives of $f$ are strictly increasing, and so it is easy to see that there is $\delta>0$ such that Equation~(\ref{eq:deltaodhad2}) holds in the stronger form